jorgebucaran/fisher/README.md

 ## Installation

-Download fisher to your fish functions directory or any directory in your $fish_function_path.
+Download `fisher` to your fish functions directory or any directory in the fish function path.

 ```sh
 curl https://git.io/fisher --create-dirs -sLo ~/.config/fish/functions/fisher.fish
 ```

+Your shell can take a few seconds before refreshing the function path.
+If `fisher` is not immediately available after the download is complete, you can launch a new session, or [replace the current session](https://fishshell.com/docs/current/commands.html#exec) with a new one.

-If the [XDG_CONFIG_HOME](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables) environment variable is defined on your system, use $XDG_CONFIG_HOME/fish to resolve the path to your fish configuration directory instead of ~/.config/fish.
+> **Note:** If the [`XDG_CONFIG_HOME`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html#variables) environment variable is defined on your system, use `$XDG_CONFIG_HOME/fish` to resolve the path to your fish configuration directory.

 ### Dependencies